 It took me about four or five years after having my first child to adjust my heart and my mind to finding that contentment I had been searching for.

 Finding contentment in my heart took many challenging discussions with my husband, often blaming him for these expectations he could not meet or fulfill in me.

 What I ultimately had to do was take these feelings to Jesus, ask him how He could be enough for me and change my attitude toward this stage of life I was in.

 Every time we have a bad attitude about something in our lives, isn’t it a reflection of our hearts?
 Shouldn’t we put these problems before God and ask Him to help us see it with His eyes?

 I also learned over the years more about managing a home.
 Wow it takes a lot of work to care for a family!
 And since we’re on one income it also takes a lot of homemade everything and creativity to change the way you used to live.

 The best way to find peace in your heart as a homemaker is to give your heart over to Jesus each day.
 Ask Him to give you contentment in whatever life brings.

-Figure out how to live in the moment with your kids and enjoy each stage they are in because it really does go fast.
-Also, be sure to figure out how to refuel.
+- Refuel.
 I visit with my family and friends often, get in a few workouts each week, and we will occasionally have a date night.
+What refuels you?